Delaware Car Accident Lawsuit Settlement Info

 Injured parties in a Delaware car accident lawsuit can make claims for both past and future medical bills.
 In the most serious cases, where an injured individual sustains catastrophic injuries, the medical treatment bills often exceed $50,000.

 Example – A Wilmington, Delaware resident sustains a serious spinal injury in a car accident.
-By the time trial rolls around, the individual’s medical bills total $20,000 (in excess of PIP).
+At the time of trial, the medical bills total $20,000 (in excess of PIP).
 The treating doctor’s report states that future steroid injections and physical therapy will be likely.
 Another expert has estimated those costs at $5,000.
 Therefore, the claim for past and future medical bills would total $25,000.

 For example, an auto insurance carrier pays $5,000 for lost wages under a PIP claim.
 Only those wages which are in excess of the PIP limits or 2 years can be presented in the lawsuit.